felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 either.

 In my younger years, to an outsider, I must have looked like a virtuoso of everything I touched.
+Most people would probably never have guessed I had learning anxiety.
 I could improvise on the piano with emotion at age 9 after a single year of home classes.
 I intuitively understood Mathematics from a young age up to well into my college years.
 Words flowed naturally through me when I was writing, both in French and in English.
 I could juggle and ride kilometers on a unicycle.
-[And you should have seen me play with a flower stick](https://youtu.be/i8HtXcQfBOM?si=Cdq56ZEE0RJ1uma0)!
+[And you should have seen me on stage with a flower stick](https://youtu.be/i8HtXcQfBOM?si=Cdq56ZEE0RJ1uma0)!
 I had a quick mind, piercing eyes and a sharp sense of humor.
 I could dominate anyone at any (video) game I picked up.
 I was